Farama-Foundation/PettingZoo/README.md

     		observation, reward, done, info = env.turn(action)
  ```

 This is almost the same as a normal Gym game, but with one notable exception: You use env.turn(action) instead of env.step(action).
 A turn moves a single agent at a time, comprising a full step after all agent's have taken their turn.
+Agent's are assigned integer names, and env.agents is a list of all agents currently in the enviroment (enviroments with a mutable number of agents are supported with PettingZoo).

 ## Utils API